Eligibility

 Length of Exchange

-After completing one year on exchange, students may select a different NSE member institution for exchange if it meets their academic needs and is approved by their campus academic advisors and NSE coordinator.
-(Exchanges in different academic years may incur additional NSE application fees.)
+After completing one year on exchange, students may select a different NSE member institution for exchange.
+Exchanges in different academic years will incur additional NSE application fees.

 Language Proficiency

 The language of instruction at several schools in Quebec, Canada (Universite de Montreal, Universite de Sherbrooke, and Universite du Quebec a' Montreal) is French.
-You must demonstrate French language proficiency as part of your home institution's application process.
-Following placement, you may also be requested to complete a language placement test.
+Students must demonstrate French language proficiency as part of the application process.
+Following placement, students may also be requested to complete a language placement test.